rodolfodpk/go-crablet/docs/examples.md

 # Examples

-This document provides comprehensive examples of using go-crablet for **exploring** event sourcing concepts with DCB patterns.
+This document provides comprehensive examples of using go-crablet for **exploring** event sourcing concepts with DCB approaches.

 **Note: This is an exploration project for learning and experimenting with DCB concepts, not a production-ready solution.**